Belgium spoils Canada's World Cup return with 1-0 win | Sports-Games

 Belgium spoils Canada's World Cup return with 1-0 win

-Thibaut Courtois saved an early penalty and Michy Batshuayi scored the only goal to give Belgium a 1-0 win over Canada at the World Cup, spoiling the North American team's return to the tournament after 36 years.
+Thibaut Courtois saved an early penalty and Michy Batshuayi scored the only goal to give Belgium a 1-0 win over Canada at the World Cup on Thursday, spoiling the North American team's return to the tournament after 36 years.

 The Canadians have yet to collect a point or even score a goal in four World Cup matches, which includes the three games from their debut in 1986.